brookewoolley/bank-tech-test/README.md

 # Bank Tech Test

+I wrote this program in Ruby and have tested it with RSpec (I have 100% coverage).
+I am using SimpleCov for coverage reporting and Rubocop for linting.

 Process:

 1. Write user stories
 2. Diagram
 3. First test
+4. Pass test
+5. Refactor where possible
-4. Pass test, move onto the next test
+6. Commit passing code and move onto the next test

 # User Stories